Waterloo Road (TV series): Revival

-From Series 11 to Series 13 the setting was the former St Ambrose Barlow Roman Catholic High School, in Swinton, Salford.
+From Series 11 to Series 13, the setting was the former St Ambrose Barlow Roman Catholic High School, in Swinton, Salford.

 On 23 September 2021, the BBC announced that it had commissioned 22 new episodes with Waterloo Road returning to BBC One.
 The series' production returned to Greater Manchester, with the school set being at the former St Ambrose Barlow Roman Catholic High School in Swinton.
 Filming commenced in February 2022, and the eleventh series of 7 episodes aired between 3 January and 14 February 2023.

 Series 12, containing seven more episodes aired on BBC one between 16 May and 27 June 2023.

 Series 13 was confirmed by a trailer attached to the final episode of series 12.
 On 21 August 2023 it was announced by the BBC that series 14 and 15 had been commissioned, with the three forthcoming series to contain eight episodes each.
 Filming for series 14 commenced in autumn 2023 with the new Greater Manchester Academy setting for Waterloo Road filmed in a former Manchester College campus.
 From September 2025, after the former Manchester College campus was sold to Manchester City Council and scheduled to reopen as a school, filming will move to a new site at Trafford Park, having signed a flexible 5 year lease for the former offices owned by Frasers Group.

 In August 2024, the BBC announced that the show had been recommissioned for series 16 and 17, with the show's future secured until 2026.
 It was also confirmed that Series 14 would premiere in September 2024, and Series 15 would premiere in early 2025.
 Filming for series 16 and series 17 commenced in Summer 2024.
 Series 16 started on 23 September 2025.
+Series 17 started airing on 6 January 2026.
 In August 2025, the BBC announced that the show had been recommissioned for series 18 and 19, with filming set to commence later in the year.